NigelGunawardene/CleanArchitecture-AmichaiMantinband/README.md

 # To debug in VS Code, go to run and debug and create json thingy. (missing assets popup when you open for the first time).
 Then click attach and select BuberDinner.Api process

+### Chapter 6

+In chapter 6, first we split the AuthenticationService into Commands and queries - AuthenticationCommandService and AuthenticationQueryService.

+However, these are still services.
+It follows the CQRS pattern(Am I changing anything?)

+Chapter 6 - part 2 - we implement Mediatr.
+We create commands, queries and handlers.
+Create RegisterCommandHandler, implement relevant interface, copy logic from register service.
+Can get rid of the Services folder with Authenticaion

+Important to note that at the moment, in the LoginQuery and AuthenticationResult, we return User.
+User is a domain entity (and potential aggregate) but one of the main motications for CQRS in DDD is to have the response as slim as possible.
+Therefore we will implement a slim UserDto to use here with only the necessary data